BDC Hamburger Icon

 Legitimacy

 When it’s time to make your donations, proceed with caution.
 Confirm the correct process with a contact at the charity.
-Don’t be too hasty to make payments online without ensuring you are on the organization’s official website and are donating directly to the charity.
+Don’t make online payments without being certain you’re on the organization’s official website and donating directly to the charity.

 Credibility and integrity